sicktronics/cs260/HashTable/README.md

 As we can see in Tests 4 and 6 above, The double hashing reduced the number of collisions.
 For a table of size 16, with 6 insertions, the table with no double hashing had 2 collisions, while the smart hash table had zero collisions.

-If 'n' is the number of characters in a students last name, then the insert for the "dumb" hashtable would be O(n) (because it has to add up the values of each character in the string). the "contains" method is O(n) because we have to hash the incoming value prior to searching the table at that location.
+If 'n' is the number of characters in a student's last name, then the insert for the "dumb" hashtable would be O(n) (because it has to add up the values of each character in the string). the "contains" method is O(n) because we have to hash the incoming value prior to searching the table at that location.

 The double hashing insert and "contains" method would also (I believe) be O(n) because, in the event of double hashing on an insert, you would iterate over the characters twice.
 This gives a worst case of O(2n) which we reduce to O(n).